Honors Program Director: Spencer Magleby; Professor; Fulton College of Engineering and Technology

 - HONRS 120 (2 credits): Introduction to Great Questions

-- UNIV 291, 292, and 293 (3 credits each): The Honors Interdisciplinary Core, comprised of three - - Unexpected Connections courses.
+- UNIV 290R, 291, 292, and 293 (3 credits each): The Honors Interdisciplinary Core, comprised of at least three Unexpected Connections courses.
 Each course will simultaneously fill Honors core curriculum requirements and the GE requirements in two designated disciplines.
-A "B" grade or better in these courses is required for Honors credit.

 - HONRS 320 (3 credits): Great Questions Tutorial.
 See additional information below.